pderichai/uw-nlp-capstone/index.md

 experiments we want to run, especially if we want to train ELMo or BERT from scratch.

+## Blog Post \#8: Fixed Fine-tuning Results and Generality Metrics

+Since the fine-tuning results mentioned in the last blog post was so far off what is in the BERT paper, which has F1 of 0.964 on dev data, and 0.924 on test data, we looked into why our fine-tuning was so ineffective.
+After fixing some issues with our config and adopt hyper-parameters from the BERT paper, we ran the fine-tuning again and the model achieved the dev F1 of 0.903 and the test F1 of 0.845.
+Notice that there is still a gap between our results and the ones in the BERT paper.
+This can be explained by the missing details in the BERT paper that they used document context for each word instead of sentence context, which is not fairly comparable to previous state of the art.
+Below is the confusion matrix for our fine-tuned BERT model on the test data:

 ### Group Feedback Discussion